GoogleChrome/developer.chrome.com/site/en/blog/first-party-sets-sameparty/index.md

 The cookie is cross-site, but all those sites are owned and operated by the same organisation.
 Visitors also understand it's the same organisation and want the same session, in other words—a shared identity, across them.

 With First-Party Sets there's a route to define the situations where a **cross-site context** is still **first-party**.
 The cookie can be included within the first-party set and excluded in third-party contexts.

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/oNCKndk5TJyiqcPgvv5E.png", alt="ALT_TEXT_HERE", width="400", height="362" %}
+{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/oNCKndk5TJyiqcPgvv5E.png", alt="", width="400", height="362" %}

 ## First-Party Sets policy